-- Reviewed the unaudited quarterly financial results for the quarters ended 31 January 2019, 30 April 2019, 31 July 2019, 31 October 2019, 31 January 2020, 30 April 2020 and 31 July 2020 and recommended the same to the Board of Directors for approval. - Reviewed the annual budget of the Group for FYE 2020 and deliberated on the assumptions made in preparing the annual budget, and recommended the same to the Board of Directors for approval and adoption. - Reviewed the financial performance and financial highlights of the Group on quarterly basis. - Reviewed the identified significant matters pursuant to Rule 15.12(1)(g)(ii) of the ACE LR which took effect on 1 July 2016. - Reviewed the draft audited financial statements for the financial period from 1 February 2019 until 31 July 2020 due to the change of financial year end from 31 January to 31 July annually and recommended the same to the Board of Directors for approval. - Reviewed the Group's compliance with the accounting standards and relevant regulatory requirements. - Reviewed the budget variance report of the Group.
+- Reviewed the unaudited quarterly financial results for the quarters ended 31 July 2020, 31 October 2020, 31 January 2021 and 30 April 2021 and recommended the same to the Board of Directors for approval. - Reviewed the annual budget of the Group for FYE 2021 and deliberated on the assumptions made in preparing the annual budget, and recommended the same to the Board of Directors for approval and adoption. - Reviewed the financial performance and financial highlights of the Group on quarterly basis. - Reviewed the identified significant matters pursuant to Rule 15.12(1)(g)(ii) of the ACE LR which took effect on 1 July 2016. - Reviewed the draft audited financial statements for the financial year ended 31 July 2020 and recommended the same to the Board of Directors for approval. - Reviewed the Group's compliance with the accounting standards and relevant regulatory requirements. - Reviewed the budget variance report of the Group.